goto-bus-stop/cr-tools/readme.md

-# CanvasRider Curve Tool
+# CanvasRider Tools

-A simple Bézier curve tool userscript for CanvasRider.
+A simple userscript for CanvasRider.
 Assumes Greasemonkey or Tampermonkey.
+Adds Bézier Curves, Circles and Rectangles.

+Scenery lines is a work in progress.